jefelewis/doj-news-rest-api-to-graphql/README.md

 The data comes directly from the United States Department of Justice's REST API (DOJ News).
 The REST endpoints have been mapped as GraphQL types and resolvers.
 A summary of endpoints and documentation can be found here: https://www.justice.gov/developer/api-documentation/api_v1

 **Notes:**
-- Maximum of 10 requests per second - Department of Justice
+- Department of Justice sets the maximum limit at 10 requests per second.
-- No API Key required
+- No API Key required.

 ## Built Using
 * [Node.js](https://nodejs.org/en) - JavaScript Runtime Environment